benphelps/homepage-docs/src/pages/en/more/troubleshooting.md

     If your homepage install (container) cannot reach the service then you need to figure out why, for example in Docker this can mean putting the two containers on the same network, checking firewall issues, etc.

 2. If you have verified that homepage can in fact reach the service then you can also check the API output using e.g. `curl`, which is often helpful if you do need to file a bug report.
+Again, depending on your networking setup this may need to be run from *inside the container* as IP / hostname resolution can differ inside vs outside.

-    *Note that `curl` is not installed in the base image by default but can be added inside the container with `apk add curl`.*
+    *Note: `curl` is not installed in the base image by default but can be added inside the container with `apk add curl`.*

     The exact API endpoints and authentication vary of course, but in many cases instructions can be found by searching the web or if you feel comfortable looking at the homepage source code (e.g. `src/widgets/{widget}/widget.js`).